xbeat/Machine-Learning/README.md

 Stacking, also known as stacked generalization, is an ensemble learning technique that combines multiple models to improve prediction accuracy.
 It leverages the strengths of various base models by training a meta-model on their outputs.
 This approach often yields better performance than individual models or simple averaging methods.

+## NLP Techniques for Short Text Analysis in Python

+Introduction to NLP and Short Text Analysis

+Natural Language Processing (NLP) is a field of artificial intelligence that focuses on the interaction between computers and human language.
+Short text analysis is a crucial subset of NLP, dealing with brief pieces of text such as tweets, product reviews, or chat messages.
+This slideshow will explore various machine learning techniques for analyzing short texts using Python.

 ## Identifying and Handling Outliers in Machine Learning

 Outliers in Machine Learning